Thinking about starting an online business? You’re not alone.

 How much you can earn: $200–$5,000+ monthly depending on your client base and niche market

-This is just like the previous, but we’re being specific because there’s so much design work put into practically every product you can think of.
+This is similar to graphic art and design, but we’re being specific because there’s so much design work put into practically every product you can think of.

 "We all get those days when we don’t feel motivated, ideas don’t come to us as easily, and we just feel like we’re not good designers at all.
 Especially if you compare yourself to other designers.